Universal Soldier: The Return: Cast

 An archival footages of Trini Tran and Tai Thai appear uncredited as Vietnamese Woman and Vietnamese Man from the first film, while the archival recordings of Michael Jai White (also cast in the lead role of this film) and Tom Tanglang as Soldiers are used for the flashback involving Luc Deveraux.

 Production

 Development and writing

 Producer Craig Baumgarten had wanted to make a sequel for years but due to the bankruptcy of Carolco the rights were unavailable.
 The script was not originally written as a sequel but was adapted to fit into the series.
-Mic Rodgers was chosen as director based on his work in action films, he previously worked as stunt coordinator various films including Lethal Weapon, and was the second-unit director on Braveheart.
+Mic Rodgers was chosen as director based on his work in action films, he previously worked as stunt coordinator various films including Lethal Weapon, and was the second unit director on Braveheart, Nothing to Lose, and later The Fast and the Furious.
 Before Rodgers was chosen, William Malone was originally involved to direct the film, who adapted the script for the film.
 Columbia Pictures was originally involved and acquired the film rights, but TriStar, which previously released the original film, won the rights.